Qing-Lu/torch/Cheatsheet.md

 Visualization
 ------------
-Mainly provided by two styles:
+Mainly provided by three styles:

-* [gfx.js](https://github.com/clementfarabet/gfx.js) - A graphics backend for the browser, with a Torch7 client.
-Extend this by writing simple html/javascript templates
+* [iTorch](https://github.com/facebook/iTorch) - An iPython kernel for torch.
+Has visualization of images,video, audio and plotting.
+[Example notebook](http://nbviewer.ipython.org/github/facebook/iTorch/blob/master/iTorch_Demo.ipynb)

 or

 * [qtlua](https://github.com/torch/qtlua) - Powerful QT interface to Lua
 * [qttorch](https://github.com/torch/qttorch) - QT interface to Torch
 * [gnuplot](https://github.com/torch/gnuplot) - Torch interface to Gnuplot

+or
+* [display](https://github.com/szym/display) - A simplified version of gfx.js that is easier to install and use.
+* [gfx.js](https://github.com/clementfarabet/gfx.js) - A graphics backend for the browser, with a Torch7 client.
+Extend this by writing simple html/javascript templates

 Computer Vision